Reviewed by: the HVAC Shop Technical Team

 Why Bluetooth Smart Tools Matter on Aussie Jobsites

 You’ve probably been there — standing on a roof in Brisbane’s sticky summer heat, Bluetooth manifold gauge in hand, wondering why your readings keep dropping out.
 Or maybe you’re in Melbourne in mid-winter, trying to sync data while your phone battery drops faster than your patience.
+That moment where the tool should make your job easier, but instead slows you down, is exactly where understanding Bluetooth systems becomes critical.

 HVAC technician using Bluetooth manifold on rooftop in Brisbane heat